Good Trouble Legacy Scholarship

 - If a student chooses to self-nominate, they will need to submit a letter of recommendation from a staff/faculty member

 - Staff/Faculty/Students will nominate third year students for the scholarship by providing the name of the student and a short statement of why they are nominating the student.

-- SDIS will follow up with all nominees to request additional information including but not limited to FAFSA, Resume, etc. that demonstrates that the student meets the requirements of the scholarhip.
+- Student Diversity and Inclusion Services will follow up with all nominees to request additional information including but not limited to FAFSA, resume, etc. that demonstrates that the student meets the requirements of the scholarship.